noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 image: docker.io/library/redis
 image: my_private.registry:5000/redis

+# create a service based off another one
+# the base service cannot have depends_on, volumes_from, or circular references
+extends:
+  file: if/in/other/compose.yml
+  service: poop

 # string/object, but not both
 build: ./dir/with/dockerfile
 build:
     # path/url